Welcome to the Stanton Fitzwarren Parish Council Website in Wiltshire, England.

 The website is run by Stanton Fitzwarren Parish Council for the benefit of villagers and anyone who has an interest in our village.

-We welcome your input to our site – please email any news, requests or information to Email
+Please email any news, requests or information to Clerk

 Stanton Fitzwarren still clearly keeps to the layout of the medieval village that could so easily have been described at the end of the 14th Century as;